Burglar alarms and home security

-Outdoor lights, either ones that are switched on manually or those that are set off by movement, are a good way to ensure a burglar is more visible, which will help to put them off.
+Outdoor lights, either ones that you switch on manually or those that are set off by movement, are a good way to ensure a burglar is more visible, which will help to put them off.
 Generally, a single light can cost anything between £8 and £100.
 But take care to direct these downwards so as not to annoy neighbours, and make sure they won't shine into drivers' eyes if your home is near a road.

 For indoor lighting, the key thing is to make sure that a burglar thinks people are in the house, even when they're not.
-Timers, which can be used to turn lights on and off around the home, as well as TVs and/or radios, cost as little as £5.
+Timers that can turn lights on and off around the home, as well as TVs and/or radios, cost as little as £5.
 Just make sure these are in sync around your home, such as turning the light off five minutes after the TV goes off.

-If you're going to be away for a long time, asking a friend or neighbour to come into your home as often as possible when you're away to open and close curtains and take any visible post inside, or use Royal Mail's Keepsafe service.
-Also, if you have a spare car, leave it in a visible place while away.
+If you're going to be away for a long time, asking a friend or neighbour to come into your home to open and close curtains and take any visible post inside, or use Royal Mail's Keepsafe service.
+If you have a second car, leave it in a visible place while away.

 4Visible burglar alarm

-If you have a burglar alarm system, make sure ‘bell boxes’ are visible on your property to let potential burglars know you have an alarm system.
-You can also get fake burglar alarm boxes - 20% of Which? members asked have one of these - which cost around £15 to £20, if you can't afford to get a full alarm system fitted.
+If you have a burglar alarm system, make sure ‘bell boxes’ are visible on your property to let potential burglars know you have an alarm.
+You can also get fake burglar alarm boxes - 26% of Which? members asked have one of these - which cost around £15 to £20, if you can't afford to get a full alarm system fitted.

-Visit our page on burglar alarm costs for more advice on the types of alarms and prices, as well as what to avoid if you're thinking of getting one, and how to get the best value alarm for you.
+Visit our page on burglar alarm costs for more advice on the types of alarms and prices, what to avoid if you're thinking of getting one, and how to get the best value alarm for you.

 5Burglar-proof your garden

-- Make sure hedges are trimmed back so your property is not hidden completely from view.
+- Make sure hedges are trimmed back so your property is not hidden from view.

 - Do some defensive gardening – plant shrubs with thorns at the borders of your home so burglars aren't able to hide in them.

-- Put in strong gates or fences to any part of your garden accessible from outside, ideally 2m high and with 30-45cm of open-ended trellising at the top - if they jump the fence and break this, it will be heard.
+- Put in strong gates or fences to any part of your garden accessible from outside, ideally 2 metres high and with 30-45cm of open-ended trellising at the top - if they jump the fence and break this, it will be heard.

-- Use padlocks on sheds and consider getting a battery-powered alarm, which can cost as little as £15.
+- Use padlocks on shed doors, and consider fitting them with a small, battery-powered alarm, which can cost as little as £15.

-CCTV cameras can be an extra security measure to put burglars off, but they're not for everyone - only 5% of our members surveyed have one.
-Find out more about home CCTV.
+CCTV or wireless cameras can be an extra security measure to put burglars off, but they're not for everyone - only 10% of our members surveyed have one.
+Read our guide to find out more about home CCTV.

 Smoke alarms and carbon dioxide monitors

-As well as all the above security measures, it's worth thinking about getting a and carbon monoxide monitor, too, to protect yourself from other hazards.
+As well as all the above security measures, consider installing a smoke alarm and carbon monoxide monitor, too, to protect yourself from other hazards.
 You can buy these on their own, or as part of a package with some burglar alarms.

-While it’s easy to go all out to make your home as secure as possible, you need to make sure that you balance your home’s security against the need to escape – or be rescued – from a fire.
+It's also worth remembering that while you want to make your home as secure as possible, you need to make sure this won't stop you from being able to escape – or be rescued – in an emergency such as a fire.

 Identity theft is a booming business, so keep all your personal information out of sight.
 It's worth taking a look at our page on identity theft for more tips on how to stop it, and what to do it you're affected.